jonhnet/sonde-search/website/frontend/notifier/index.md

     </tr>
 </tbody></table>

-The time of day in the table will be reported in the time zone of the computer you use when signing up for notifications.
+The time of day in the table will be reported in the time zone of the computer you use when you sign up for notifications.
 You can also customize whether distances and altitudes are reported in metric or imperial units.

 Notifications also have maps attached showing where the sonde was last heard by a receiver.
 It plots the sonde's flight path (red), a